CPR Full Form - Consolidated Prudential Report

 What is the Consolidated Prudential Report?

-The Consolidated Prudential Report is a regulatory document that financial institutions submit to supervisory authorities.
-It provides an overview of a firm's financial health, covering areas such as capital adequacy, liquidity risk, credit exposure, and operational risks.
-The CPR ensures that banking groups adhere to regulatory requirements and maintain sufficient buffers against financial crises.
+The Consolidated Prudential Report (CPR) is a regulatory document submitted by financial institutions to supervisory authorities.
+It details financial health, covering capital adequacy, liquidity risk, credit exposure, and operational risks, ensuring compliance with prudential regulations and resilience against crises.

 Objectives of the Consolidated Prudential Report